 We confess this list is subjective and that is why we have a second round where your suggestions will make up the choices.

 Others wanted to know why we’re not including people on twitter: Our response is that we are not sure 140 characters make you “an intellectual.”
 A lot of stuff on twitter, including our own tweets, is half-baked and amounts to what Americans call “carnival barking” (in the service of traffic or attracting followers), so it is better to leave that alone.
 (Of course, some of the people below have twitter accounts.)

 A next consideration was: the list of names below might be well-loved voices among the intellectual chattering classes, but how influential are they really?
-For example, the Comaroffs are certainly academics whom we all respect, but how many people would even have heard of them as opposed to intellectuals who write in the popular press and shape thinking more broadly perhaps.
-We wondered about that, but realized we could not find a serious thinker who could rival them while writing in the popular press.
+For example, the Comaroffs are certainly academics whom some of you like, but how many people would even have heard of them as opposed to intellectuals who write in the popular press and shape thinking more broadly perhaps?

 The polls will open today and you can vote till next Monday.
 Once polls close, we will arrive at a shortlist of five.
 Then it gets interesting: We will have a second, separate round of voting based on your recommendations.
 That is while you vote in round one, we’ll compile a list of ten names from your suggestions in the comment section, on our facebook page and on Twitter.
 Candidates who are already on the first list, won’t be included on the second.
 A second vote/poll will proceed and we’ll announce the result.
 We will then combine the top five vote takers from the second list with the top five vote takers from the first list.
 There will then be a third and final round of voting based on the new combined list that will take one week.
 After that we will announce the overall winner.
 How’s that?
 So here are our candidates for round one:

 Samir Amin, academic, activist (Senegal/Egypt)

 Jean and John Comaroff, academics (South Africa/United States),